-1) Always let the Dr. know before the appointment if your cat does not like to be handled or touched by strangers.
+1) Let Dr. Bennett know before the appointment if your cat does not like to be handled or touched by strangers.
 Advise Dr. Bennett on the pet’s general demeanor and temperament.

-2) Do not feed fractious, aggressive or fearful cats for 6 hours before a the house call.
+2) Do not feed fractious, aggressive or fearful cats for 6 hours before the house call.

 4) Please keep all distractions to a minimum (TV, children, other animals, power tools etc.)